anushkumar27/graduate-report-template/README.md

 # About

-This is a latex report template for graduate students in the [Software Innovation Lab](https://research.engr.oregonstate.edu/si-lab/) at Oregon State University (OSU).
+This is a latex report template ([pdf](./report.pdf)) for graduate students in the [Software Innovation Lab](https://research.engr.oregonstate.edu/si-lab/) at Oregon State University (OSU).

-Note: The OSU logo is used as per [offical guidelines](https://communications.oregonstate.edu/brand-guide/using-brand).
+_Note: The OSU logo is used as per [offical guidelines](https://communications.oregonstate.edu/brand-guide/using-brand)._

 # Latex Installation